kletscodethen/multi-agent-system-workshop/exercises/exercise-02/01-README.md

-# Exercise 2 - Provide LLM tools
+# Exercise 2 - Provide LLM tools - 30 minutes

 Teach an LLM to call real functions and use their results in its responses